-Step Three: following SLT approval/amendment, letter sent to Sandra Thornton for final check
+Step Three: following SLT approval/amendment, letter sent to Kimberley Ellis or Sarah Richards for final check

-Step Four: following check by Sandra Thornton, relevant Admin Team member produces the letter ready for signing
+Step Four: following check by Kimberley Ellis or Sarah Richards, relevant Admin Team member produces the letter ready for signing

-Copies of all correspondence will be placed on pupils' files.
+Copies of all individualised correspondence will be placed on pupils' electronic files.
+Copies of generalised letters to wider groups of pupils will retained but will not be place on individual pupil files.